Peace and Conflict Studies

 - Letter or Motivation

 - Proof of international experience (work or studies) of at least three months Application deadline Application period for International Applicants über uni-assist July 15 Application period for German Applicants an der OVGU July 15 At the moment no application for DAAD scholarships possible!
-Language Englisch
+Language English

 The english Master's programme Peace and Conflict Studies (PACS) attaches great importance to a theoretically well-founded academic education.
 At the same time, the practical relevance of these concepts and methods is discussed and demonstrated in the seminars.
 Specific conflicts and cases are analysed within the courses offered and practical skills of conflict management are trained within special practice modules.
 The courses focus on human rights issues, conflict analyses and normative issues of a global peace order.
 The PACS programme offers the students a broad education in theories and methods of peace and conflict study and enables them to develop the strong analytical and practical skills.